acteng/inspectorate_tools/manuals/route-check.md

 Exporting the Results

-13.39 The Results Export tab has been formatted so that Route Check results are optimised for printing, whether as a hard copy or a PDF.
+13.39 The Results Export section has been formatted so that Route Check results are optimised for printing, whether as a hard copy or a PDF.

 How Scores are calculated in the Route Check